abieler/ices-desktop/README.md

   1. Download and unzip the cspice library (the file **cspice.tar.Z**) from https://naif.jpl.nasa.gov/naif/toolkit_C.html
   2. Move the extracted folder "cspice" into the ices-desktop folder, parallel to "src".
-  3. Get necessary spice kernel files from andre (they are not public) or if you know your way around spice, get your own spice      kernels.

 Additional Data
 ---------------
   Request additional data from andre.
-This includes the mesh files of the CG shape model and the DSMC data files.
+This includes the mesh files of the CG shape model, the DSMC data files and the spice kernel files.
+  You will get a link to download a zip file.
+Put this zip file into ices-desktop and extract it there.

 --------------------------------------------------------------------------------